2012 East Azerbaijan earthquakes: Aftershocks

 At least 80 aftershocks were felt.
 A 5.0 quake struck three hours later and a 5.1 aftershock struck 31 km southwest of Ahar on 12 August.

 On 14 August, three days after the initial quakes, another 5.1 aftershock struck the same area at a depth of 10 km.
 An even stronger 5.3 tremor occurred on 15 August, approximately 34 km southwest of Ahar.

 Reaction

 Domestic

 The East Azerbaijan province governor announced two days of public mourning in the province.
-Mostafa Mohammad Najjar, Minister of Interior and Marzieh Vahid Dastjerdi, Minister of Health, traveled to Tabriz and Ahar.
+Mostafa Mohammad Najjar, Minister of Interior and Marzieh Vahid Dastjerdi, Minister of Health traveled to the area on 12 August to assist in coordinating the emergency response.
 The Iranian Red Crescent did not request any international assistance.

 International

 In the first two days, the Iranian Red Crescent said they would not accept outside help.
 Three days later, the Iranian government announced it would accept foreign help.